MicrosoftDocs/quantum-docs/articles/hybrid-computing-interactive.md

 ## What is a session?

 A session is a logical grouping of one or more jobs submitted to a single target.
 Each session has a unique ID attached to each job in that session.
 In some cases, jobs submitted within a session are prioritized in the queue of that target.
-For more information, see [Provider support](#provider-support).
+For more information, see [Supported hardware](#supported-hardware).

 Sessions allow you to organize multiple quantum computing jobs with the ability to run classical code between quantum jobs.
 You'll be able to run complex algorithms to better organize and track your individual quantum computing jobs.